Ekam: Ayyavazhi

 In Saivism, Ekam is used commonly to refer to the oneness of God, but in Ayyavazhi the basic oneness is separately symbolized to be supreme and ultimate beyond all God-heads and powers.

 The derivations of Ekam in Ayyavazhi scriptures are sometimes close to the pantheistic form of theology.
-In the mythology of Ayyavazhi God-heads such as Siva, Vishnu are said to be the godheads who have power to rule this Ekam, varying from time to time, Siva until Kali Yuga and Vishnu from the starting of Kali Yuga.
+In the mythology of Ayyavazhi, God-heads such as Siva and Vishnu are said to be the godheads who have power to rule this Ekam, varying from time to time, Siva until Kali Yuga and Vishnu from the starting of Kali Yuga.
 There are separate quotes in Akilam for focusing Siva as well as Vishnu in charge of this position.
 But, still the Ekam is addressed beyond these god-heads.

-But when Vaikundar, is jailed in Singarathoppe, he says "I am the one who created the Ekam and the one who is omnipresent everywhere".
+But when Vaikundar is jailed in Singarathoppe, he says, "I am the one who created the Ekam and the one who is omnipresent everywhere".
 By this, the theology reveals Vaikundar (God) as beyond the attributes of Ekam, which moves the theology of Ayyavazhi more towards pantheism.